jaeh/node-webkit-express/README.md

 node-webkit-express
 ===================

-allows express to run inside node-webkit.
+allows to start a nodejs express server inside node-webkit